nsx31/java-notes/JDBC.md

 - JDBC Api provides classes and interfaces which developers and driver software vendors can use.
 - Implementation of Interface present inside the JDBC Api is provided by the driver software vendor.
 The implemented classes are called as Driver Software.
+- Driver Software are present in the form of JAR files.
+It can be provided by either Java or Database Vendor or some third party.